 - The PLUS loan is an educational loan made available to the parents of dependent students only.
 Students are not eligible to apply for this loan.

-- An additional application must be submitted and is available here
+- An additional application (PDF) must be submitted

 - PLUS loans are not guaranteed and subject to credit approval